gvwilson/sensibleadventures/bookster/bookster.md

 The passage opened onto a room tilted at the same disquieting angle as everything else inside the mountain.  "*La*, allow me," the bookster said.
 He drew something from inside his *deel* and threw it against the floor.
-It tinkled like breaking glass and started to glow.
+It tinkled like breaking glass, flooding the room with light that came from everywhere and nowhere.

 "Wow," Erileine breathed.
 The room was enormous---the Captain's House would fit into it with space left over for a sizable garden.
 The only